-Posted by Charles Willis on Wednesday, October 3, 2018 Under: Guest Security Articles
+Posted by Charles Willis on Wednesday, October 3, 2018 Under: Event Security

 I have been a security consultant for many years and it still amazes me how many clients go about their hiring decision of a security company for their event.
 Most of the time it will be a carefully planned event and the client has spent a lot of money of effort to make it a success.
 It might be a wedding, a birthday party or a high level conference.
 Nevertheless, the first and most of the time only question the person hiring security will be concerned about is pricing.
 I understand that the economy is at a downturn and many people and companies have to save money, but it does not make any sense to spend thousands of dollars on an event and try to save a couple hundred dollars on the security of that event.